 Black Sabbath – Black Sabbath (1970)

 There are more modern metal albums, such as Slipknot's debut, that could easily have made this list, but this particular record is proof that it doesn't take eight distortion pedals and a double kick-drum to create a petrifyingly heavy sound.
-As entrenched in psychedelia as it is heavy metal, we defy any first-time listener to Black Sabbath to guess it's nearing its 50th anniversary.
+As entrenched in psychedelia as it is heavy metal, we defy any first-time listener to Black Sabbath to guess it is now 50 years old.